Kartaverse/Kartaverse-for-Houdini/docs/3dgrut/3dgrut.md

 ### CUDA Memory Errors

-If you see the following memory error in the training log output:
+When training a new scene that includes high resolution media, you might see the following memory error in the training log output:

     torch.cuda.OutOfMemoryError: CUDA out of memory.
 Tried to allocate 4.29 GiB.
 GPU 0 has a total capacty of 23.67 GiB of which 2.98 GiB is free.
 Including non-PyTorch memory, this process has 20.47 GiB memory in use.
 Of the allocated